Neo-Hao/grokking-relational-database-design/chapter_05/README.md

 <img src="./ch5-er-diagram.png" alt="e-r-diagram" style="width:'70%';">

-## View or edit the E-R diagram via dbdiagram.io
+## View or edit the E-R diagram via dbdiagram

 [dbdiagram.io](https://dbdiagram.io) is a free online service that allows you to create and edit E-R diagrams.
 You can also generate SQL CREATE TABLE statements given a diagram using dbdiagram.io.
 The current file contains all entities as described in their final state in Chapter 5.
 To view or edit the E-R diagram via diagram.io, you can use the following steps: